Global overview and results

 Box 2 Legalization of cannabis use

-The rising trend around the world in decriminalization of cannabis use has heightened the inconsistencies and discrepancies that already existed under international law, which makes it difficult to assess illicit cannabis markets.
+The rising trend around the world to decriminalize cannabis use has heightened the inconsistencies and discrepancies that already existed under international law, which makes it difficult to assess illicit cannabis markets.
 For instance, in the US, as of June 2023,4 38 states had legalized the medical use of cannabis, while 23 had legalized recreational use through state legislation, despite the prohibition set forth under the relevant federal laws.
 This discrepancy has created not only an overlap between federal and state legislation, but also difficulties in distinguishing legal and illegal cannabis markets, and determining concrete conclusions on this already challenging market in the jurisdiction.
 Importantly, however, although many countries have legalized or decriminalized cannabis consumption, illicit production and trade remain major organized crime problems.
 The Index tracks how, and to what extent, the legal market for cannabis has interacted with the illicit one, and scores the impact of the latter.

 The markets for synthetic drugs (4.95) and cocaine (4.82) increased slightly more than the cannabis trade (by +0.33 and +0.30, respectively), but still fell behind it in terms of overall scores.
 Heroin was identified as the least pervasive of the drug markets (4.08), having gone up by only 0.10 points since 2021 – the smallest increase among the 10 original markets by a significant margin.
 The minimal rise may be explained by the war in Ukraine, which has disrupted major heroin flows from Afghanistan to the Caucasus and through the Black Sea,5 and research shows little indication of a rise in heroin supplies on other major routes, including the Turkish–Bulgarian corridor, arguably the major transit point for heroin in Europe, which hosts one of the largest consumer markets.6